-The master client connects to Open Office/Star Office which serves as a server, listens to events fired there during a session, and sends the event messages to a message broker for broadcasting to participating clients for rendering the screen displays as those of the master client.
+The master client connects to Open Office/Star Office which serves as a server, listens to events fired there during a session, and sends the event messages to a message broker for broadcasting to participating clients for rendering the screen displays as that of the master client.
 So, the master and participants are working synchronously in a session.

-The client (either the Master or the Participant) communicates information with the office server through TCP/IP socket.
-The office server listens to client TCP/IP connections using a connection URL as parameter, indicating hostname/IP address, port number, protocol, etc., as in Figure 2.
+The client communicates information with the office server through TCP/IP socket.
+The office server listens to client TCP/IP connections using a connection URL as parameter, indicating hostname/IP address, port number, protocol, etc.